WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 which documents are available (i.e., have completed reading) for assembly into a causal knowledge base.

-To do this, go to http://localhost:9444/dashboard.
-Here, without changing anything in the form, click on "Find reader output records".
+To do this, go to [http://localhost:9444/dashboard](http://localhost:9444/dashboard).
+Here, without changing anything in the form, click on `Find reader output records`.
-We will wait until we have outputs for all 9 processed documents available from both the Eidos and Hume systems (you can click on "Find reader output records" any time to check again for the status of reading).
+We will wait until we have outputs for all 9 processed documents available from both the Eidos and Hume systems (you can click on `Find reader output records` any time to check again for the status of reading).
 It should take about 30 minutes for all reading to be ready.

 Once all the reading is done, we will run assembly.
 To do this, scroll down on the INDRA World Assembly Dashboard and fill out the form as follows:
-* Corpus ID: tutorial
+* `Corpus ID`: tutorial
-* Corpus display name: Tutorial knowledge base
+* `Corpus display name`: Tutorial knowledge base
-* Corpus description: Tutorial knowledge base
+* `Corpus description`: Tutorial knowledge base
-* Output base folder: /data
+* `Output base folder`: /data

 The click on `Run assembly`.
 Once finished (this should take just a few seconds for a corpus this size), the page will reload and display "Assembly successful!
 Outputs (statements.json and metadata.json) written to /data/tutorial." in a banner on top.
-Note that the path here is relative to INDRA's mounted folder ( `/data` within the INDRA World container is mapped to `/data/indra/` on the host machine) within our chosen working base folder, so the path to the folder containing our output is `/data/indra/tutorial`.
+Note that the path here is relative to INDRA's mounted folder ( `/data` within the INDRA World container is mapped to `/data/data/indra/` on the host machine) within our chosen working base folder, so the path to the folder containing our output is `/data/data/indra/tutorial`.

 ## 6. Interact with assembled knowledge base in Causemos HMI

 To interact with the assembled knowledge base on Causemos, we need to do the following steps.

-We first need to clone the Causemos quicstart repo and run a set of Docker containers:
+We first need to clone the Causemos quickstart repo and run a set of Docker containers:

 ```bash
 cd /data